“Having to go through this process essentially on my own was a trial, but it was an important thing for me to figure out who I am.”

 But in reality, as Ricky looks back at his road to college, he feels it was filled with anything but certainty.

-As the son of immigrants from Columbia and Honduras, Ricky grew up in a small town in New Jersey, among primarily upper class families.
-His mom received a high school education in Columbia, while his father was one of six children of a factory worker in Honduras, who struggled to work while attending college.
+As the son of immigrants from Colombia and Honduras, Ricky grew up in a small town in New Jersey, among primarily upper class families.
+His mom received a high school education in Colombia, while his father was one of six children of a factory worker in Honduras, who struggled to work while attending college.
 The stories from his parents and the hardships they endured inspired him to get through his own tough times, but being a person of color from a low-income background, Ricky still often felt out-of-place among his peers.

 While his classmates would falsely lament not having enough money despite their upper-income backgrounds, he often had to hide the reality of his background.
 “I don’t think people really understood what it authentically meant to be low-income...but in actuality that was my life.”

 When it came to broaching the topic of going to college, he didn’t get much support from his high school.
 Most of his classmates went to the local college and didn’t worry about the cost of college or learning about financial aid.
 They also seemed to have no interest in venturing away from New Jersey for college.
 His counselor, though well-meaning, pushed him toward schools that were more like safety schools.
 “It was frustrating,” he shares, “I didn’t have a community to go to about these issues.
 How do I find the best path for me to go on?”